 I used the colours of the rainbow to inspire me.
 A crocheter said online to me about it reminding her of Rainbow Bright and then I was thinking unicorns from the Minion Movie as being a Fluffy Unicorn that Gru was trying to win for the girl.
 This yarn is so vibrant and definitely fluffy.
 It's an afghan I would want to cuddle with myself.

 This pattern is an adaptation from an existing pattern on Yarnspirations.
 The original pattern is called Bernat Star Blanket featuring the extra lovely Pipsqueak Yarn.
-Originally, I went into the project thinking it’s just a typical star but there is a slight variation which opened my eyes to realize this would be perfect for Bernat Blanket Yarns.
-Every other row, the space in the center between the points closes up.
-This means there’s not as many gaps.
+Originally, I went into the project thinking it's just a typical star but there is a slight variation that opened my eyes to realize this would be perfect for Bernat Blanket Yarns.
+In every other row, the space in the center between the points closes up.
+This means there are not as many gaps.
 Typically in stars, we see gaps in the points and in the centre points.

 If you see my blue example filmed many years ago, you will see the typical gap spaces in between the points.
 This afghan design is missing that feature so it appears and is more solid between the points of the star.
 You can try this version, it's called the Starlight Blanket.